De Soto, Missouri

 De Soto is a city in Jefferson County, Missouri, United States.
 The population was 6,449 at the 2020 census and the city is part of the St. Louis metropolitan area.
-The Van Metre family were first to settle in 1803.
+Isaac Van Metre was first to settle in De Soto in the year of 1803.
 The town was organized in 1857 and is named for the explorer Hernando De Soto, who claimed the Louisiana Territory for Spain.
 De Soto was the city closest to the mean center of U.S. population in 1980.
 The city celebrated its Bicentennial in 2003.
-The city made national news on and after May 6, 2003, when straight-line winds and a tornado struck.
+The city made national news on and after May 6, 2003, when straight-line winds and a tornado struck the junior high gymnasium.

 History

 De Soto was platted in 1857 and named after Hernando de Soto (c.
 1496/1497–1542), Spanish conquistador.
 A post office has been in operation at De Soto since 1858.

 The city is known as "Fountain City" because of its numerous artesian wells.
 Water from these wells and springs were bottled and shipped by tank car to the 1904 World Fair in St. Louis.

 The Central School Campus and Louis J. and Harriet Rozier House are listed on the National Register of Historic Places.

+In 1953 and 1959 De Soto was voted an All-America City by the National Civic League.